 - Expect partial battery charges: On cloudy winter days, your battery may only reach 40-60% state of charge.
 This is normal and should not be a cause for concern.
 The battery still provides value by shifting whatever solar energy is available into the evening.

-- Consider off-peak grid charging: If you are on the Synergy Smart Home Plan (TOU), overnight grid electricity costs approximately 15.3c/kWh off-peak (11pm-7am).
-Charging your battery from the grid overnight and discharging during peak hours (3-9pm at ~55c/kWh import avoided on Smart Home Plan) can be profitable even without solar input.
+- Consider off-peak grid charging: If you are on the Synergy Midday Saver plan (TOU), overnight grid electricity costs approximately 23.7c/kWh off-peak (9pm–9am).
+Charging your battery from the grid overnight and discharging during peak hours (3–9pm at ~53.8c/kWh import avoided on Midday Saver) can be profitable even without solar input.

 - Reduce discharge depth: Some battery management systems allow you to set a higher minimum state of charge during winter.
 Keeping the battery above 20% rather than discharging to 5% reduces stress on cells during the season when full daily cycling is not possible.

-Perth's heating needs are modest — a few hours of reverse-cycle air conditioning or a gas heater on cold evenings.
-However, winter evenings are longer, which means lights, cooking, and entertainment loads extend over more hours.
-A battery with limited charge will need to cover a longer discharge period.
+Perth's heating needs are modest.
+Most homes run reverse-cycle air conditioning for a few hours, or a gas heater, on cold evenings.
+Winter evenings are longer, though, so lights, cooking, and entertainment loads spread across more hours.
+A battery with limited charge has to cover a longer discharge period.

-March through May and September through November are the ideal months for battery performance in Perth.
-Mild temperatures mean minimal heating or cooling demand, while solar generation remains strong at 22-30 kWh per day for a 6.6kW system.
+March to May and September to November are the best months for battery performance in Perth.
+Mild temperatures keep heating and cooling demand low, while solar generation stays strong at 22-30 kWh per day for a 6.6kW system.

-- Low climate control demand: Perth's autumn and spring temperatures typically range from 15-28°C, meaning air conditioning and heating are rarely needed.
-Your battery's stored energy goes entirely toward covering base loads — lights, cooking, hot water, and entertainment.
+- Low climate control demand: Perth's autumn and spring temperatures typically range from 15-28°C, so air conditioning and heating are rarely needed.
+Your battery's stored energy goes entirely toward base loads such as lights, cooking, hot water, and entertainment.

 - Battery easily covers evening usage: With lower total demand and strong solar charging, a 10 kWh battery can often cover 100% of evening and overnight usage, bringing grid imports close to zero.